mauludinr/etl-airflow-with-gcp/README.md

    - SourceIpv4 : 0.0.0.0/0
    - Specified (check)TCP : 8080
 5) Go to Compute Engine, click your Instance that already created
 6) Click edit, then add your "[firewall-name]" inside network tag.
 Example, i am adding airflow-port inside my network tag.
-Save
+Then save. (*By adding firewall with port: 8080, you can access your Airflow UI, with Ip:Externnal Ip, example= 34.124.227.11:8080)

 ## Setup Docker and Airflow
 1) Go to Compute Engine, click on SSH to start a terminal